The Two Sides of Power: 5 Strategies from Machiavelli and Gracián

 Gracián: “The real is defined by what it contains; the apparent by what it lacks.
 Be, rather than seem to be.”

-2. Lesson: On Friends and Enemies
+2. On Friends and Enemies

 Machiavelli: “It is better to be feared than loved, if you cannot be both.”